dyson/angularjs_json_middleware/README.md

 ```
 ##### Config

-Add the middleware to your `config/application.rb`.
+Add the middleware to the stack.
+For rails add it to `config/application.rb`.

 ```ruby
 class Application < Rails::Application